AimanZaharin/AI-Powered-Cover-Letter-Generator/README.md

 # ✉️ Cover Letter Generator (Streamlit + Azure OpenAI)

 A smart, AI-powered tool to generate personalized and impactful cover letters using your uploaded resume and job details.
-Built using Streamlit and Azure OpenAI.
+Built using **Streamlit** and **Azure OpenAI**, this project leverages **Large Language Models (LLMs)** such as **GPT-4o-mini** to understand user context and generate high-quality, customized cover letters.

 ---